Gain our pre-trial advantage for better trial outcomes

 We intelligently recruit respondents based upon trial venue demographics and attitudes.
 Presentations are made to respondents highlighting both positions, followed by the jury charge and group deliberations, during which respondents are left to reach a decision.
 Before deliberations, questionnaires are utilized to elicit individual liability verdicts and damages awards in civil cases or guilt/innocence pronouncements in criminal matters.

-The trial team observes, allowing the moderator and litigation team interact at various stages and the process allows us to evaluate whether views have shifted.
+The trial team observes, allowing the moderator and litigation team to interact at various stages and the process allows us to evaluate whether views have shifted.
 Our comprehensive analysis reveals which variables are relevant to the case, allowing strategies to be designed that would be persuasive at trial.

 On the date of the session, a «bare-bones» scenario is introduced.
 Over the course of the session, additional facts are offered to gauge impacts; as each new item of information is added, the moderator elicits reactions from the respondents.
 Members of the trial team observe the proceedings and collaborate with the moderator on certain aspects to be explored.

 Critique and evaluate more than one case in a single session.
-The main objectives are to identify and develop basic themes for two or more cases which would convince a jury, to determine case value for civil matters, or to decide criminal case issues.
+The main objectives are to identify and develop basic themes for two or more cases that would convince a jury, to determine case value for civil matters, or to decide criminal case issues.

 We recruit one or more focus groups to hear all cases.
 The essential elements/issues per case are offered to all groups.
-The group(s) then separate for deliberations and/or a moderator-lead discussion.
+The group(s) then separate for deliberations and/or a moderator-led discussion.
 The groups then reassemble to hear the second case and separate again for deliberations and/or discussions.
 The trial team observes all proceedings and form pertinent trial strategies